e271828e/Flight.jl/prototypes/kernel/NOTES.md

   lets a replay re-record the recording's own values.
 A recording that outlived a roster change replays whole: the superseded schema entry is compiled against the target's layout like any other.
+- **A replay reproduces the recorded trajectory bitwise.** On a model reaching all three state homes with a bouncer resetting *between* frame tops, a fresh simulation initialized from a different condition replays to the same log boundary for boundary: the same `t` stamps, the same cells (`==`, which is the claim — D-163's tolerance rule is about numerical agreement, not about reproduction), the same live stores, and the same two localized boundaries the recording never stored — `t*` derives from state, so reproducing the state reproduces the timing.
+It ends `initialized`, with no termination record, and it re-records: the header inherited and the batches identical.
+  §12.7's own register runs too — `Simulation(world)` then `replay!`, no `init!` anywhere: `replay!` *is* a door into `initialized`, so it owes one to nothing, and a `built` target replays to the same trajectory.
+- **A device's recorded batches replay on a deviceless twin.** A rostered device staging into a `run!` leaves its writes in the trace under its own schema entry, and the replay target needs no roster to apply them — "no devices or mappings present" (§12.7).
+Claims are a live-roster fact of the recorded session, and the replay drain re-derives none of it.
+- **Partial replay halts at a frame top, and the next frame reproduces.**
+  `to_boundary = k` leaves the clock at `k · n` and the lifecycle `initialized`, with the log a prefix of the recording's; `step!` then advances the frame the recording's own frame `k · n + 1` advanced, bitwise — §13.4's error-reproduction workflow minus the error.
+- **A continuation is a live session from the replayed boundary.** `run!` after a full `replay!` proceeds from frame 8 rather than from zero, and the session leaves behind a complete, valid trace of *itself*: the recording's batches as a bit-identical prefix (`==` on `TraceBatch`es, across two registers), its own behind them, the header inherited and this session's writer set appended under the growth rule.
+- **Live staging met by a replay is discarded, and reported.** A device staging a value that would move the trajectory changes nothing: the replayed log is still the recording's, bit for bit, and nothing of the device's is recorded.
+The drop is loud — one `ReplayDiscardedStaging` on the device's own cell, naming the faces it cost, accounted in the run's totals or presented by the run's-end sweep, exactly one of the two.
+- **A changed parameter replays deterministically, and only that.** Same structure, a different gain: the entry pass admits it (parametric difference is the what-if register, not a structural mismatch), the replay ends `initialized`, and the trajectory differs from the recording's — while two what-ifs of the same modified model agree with each other boundary for boundary.
+Determinism is promised; reproduction is not.
+- **`replay!`'s refusals precede its first write.** `to_boundary` past the recording, negative, or non-integral is `ArgumentInvalid` naming the argument and the value, and the target is still `initialized` afterwards; an `errored` simulation refuses `replay!` exactly as it refuses `init!`, terminal meaning terminal — reproduction is replaying the trace on a *fresh* simulation, which is what the bit-identity tests do.
+Under `trace = false` a replay still runs — the feed is compiled from the `Trace` in hand, never from the target's own register — and records nothing.

 ## Stand-in retirement history